wykys/quartus/README.md

     quartus -o    it only starts the virtual machine

+    quartus -s    opens ssh connection with a virtual machine

     quartus -h    show this help message and exit
 ```